ppalancica/quotes_app/README.md

 I've used the 'provider' package because I needed to use Dependency Injection and implement some basic State Management so that the related UI updates automatically when related Model change are done on a different screen.

 I've closed the 'shared_preferences' package because I've used the SharedPreferences for Local Storage when I've implemented Quotes Caching and Favorites features.
 (Note that in a production app, especially when the number of quotes are much bigger or we want to add pagination - I would use something different, such as SQLite or something that scales better, but for small data sets, using SharedPreferences also works fine).

+# Running Tests

+There are 3 tests I've made:

+- quote_test
+- favorite_toggle_test
+- quotes_service_test (quotes_service_test.mocks was generated using mockito package)

+To run all tests, use this command in the VS Code Terminal:

+flutter test